 What does the pregnancy yoga class involve?

-(for relaxation, side lying is super comfy with all the cushions and bolsters, or earlier in pregnancy, lying on your back with legs over a bolster or on a ball:)
+(for relaxation, side lying is super comfy with lots of cushions / a bolster, or earlier in pregnancy, lying on your back, or reclining with legs over cushions/ bolster or up on the sofa or bed!)

 Pregnancy yoga is a time to feel calm, to feel strong and also to let go, to tune in to your baby, to feel that aches and pains and worries are eased, and to deeply relax.
 Your baby will benefit from your relaxed state and you will feel more prepared for giving birth.